The hardest part about a RTW trip is figuring out the money.

-- How about Academic Earth.
-It’s an online repository of videos of academic courses at Ivy League schools like Yale, Harvard and Stanford.
+- Check out the online repository of videos of academic courses at Ivy League schools like Yale, Harvard and Stanford at Academic Earth.
 The only thing it doesn’t have is Skull & Bones.

 - Learn to code – hello Codecademy!

-- Play sports: you know, cycling, tennis, basketball, soccer, etc. Use Craigslist to find recreational teams in your area.
+- Play sports: you know, cycling, tennis, basketball, soccer, etc. Find recreational teams in your area.

 Buy second-hand clothing

-New clothes are expensive, and passé!
+New clothes are expensive and passé!
 Thrift stores and vintage/second-hand clothing shops are the new cool.
 You can usually save the greater part of 75% over their new counterparts and still look cute.
 When you need to dress well for business or formal occasions, scope out the bargain/reduced racks or shop online rather than in the full-price sections at expensive brick & mortar stores.

 Stay in at night

-Going out to bars and clubs will force your account balance to go down faster than a Swiss cheese boat.
-Without anything to show for it in the morning.
-Keep your travel goals in mind and invite your friends over for, eep, game night.
-Or potlucks.
-Or DVD screenings.
-Or knitting parties.
+Going out to bars and clubs will force your account balance to go down faster than a Swiss cheese boat…with only a headache to show for it in the morning.
+Keep your travel goals in mind and invite your friends over for drinks.
+That $8 bottle of wine would’ve cost $25 at the bar!

 Bonus tip for saving money: keep your distance from financially irresponsible people!